airgap-it/tezos-standards/proposals/wallet-interaction.md

 `recipient`: The address of the recipient.

 `amount`: The amount that will be sent, as a string in mutez (smallest unit).

+`parameters`: The parameters to be send along with the transaction useful in case of smart contract payment

 `source`: The source address.
 This is optional.
 If no source is set, the wallet will let the user chose.